InnovativeTravel/enumize_mongoid/README.md

 ## Usage

-Include `Enumize::Field` into your class representing the enum, and call `enumize` with the appropriate values:
+Include `EnumizeMongoid::Field` into your class representing the enum, and call `enumize` with the appropriate values:

 ```ruby
 class Status